fahrnbergerg/tryhackme/contain-linux.md

 [Brainfuck Language](https://www.dcode.fr/brainfuck-language)

-The decoded string provides a private SSH key.
+The decoded string provides a private OpenSSH key.
+Save the decoded private OpenSSH key in the file `contain-linux.key`.
-# Private SSH Key
+# Private OpenSSH Key
-The private SSH key does not reveal any corresponding user.
-Thus, use the filename as username.
+The private OpenSSH key does not reveal any corresponding user.
+Thus, use the filename as username during its first usage.

+`ssh -i contain-linux.key <redacted>@contain-linux.thm`